General

 The extension activates automatically when you open a

-(Turtle) or .jsonld
+.ttl (Turtle) or .jsonld (JSON-LD)

 file.

-or .jsonld
+.ttl or .jsonld file.

-) or start
+foaf:) or start

 authoring a triple.
 Autocomplete and validation appear as you